Resuming Exercise after Eyelid Surgery

 One Month after Eyelid Surgery

-If you have followed all the instructions, at this point your recovery period might be over.
 You can get back to your usual activities including work and going to the gym.
 When resuming your regular exercise routine, start at a slower pace than what you did before.
 If you experience any pain and discomfort at any point, stop and take a break.
 Listen to your body and adjust your workout accordingly.

 Physical Exercise after Eyelid Surgery – Blepharoplasty